Our Process

 6. Future Research Directions: Suggest potential avenues for future research based on your findings.
 Identify unanswered questions, unresolved issues, or areas requiring further investigation, and propose specific research questions or methodologies.

-8. Consistency with Hypotheses/Objectives: Discuss the extent to which your findings align with your initial hypotheses or research objectives.
+8. Consistency with Hypotheses/Objectives: Discuss how your findings align with your initial hypotheses or research objectives.
 Explain any discrepancies and offer possible explanations for unexpected results.

-9. Strengths of the Study: Identify the strengths of your study, such as its robust methodology, innovative approach, or novel findings.
+9. Strengths of the Study: Identify your study’s strengths, such as its robust methodology, innovative approach, or novel findings.
 Highlight what sets your research apart and enhances its credibility.

 10. Conclusion: Summarize the main points of your discussion and reiterate the significance of your findings.
 Emphasize the implications of your research and its potential impact on the field.